 As cultural heritage work becomes increasingly defined by code–code as artifact to be preserved, code as infrastructure for preservation–we need new models for sustaining code that is 4 libraries.
-In this collaborative talk, representatives with diverse job descriptions from across the IMLS FCoP Software Preservation and Emulation cohort 9https://www.softwarepreservationnetwork.org/fcop/) will... more
+In this collaborative talk, representatives with diverse job descriptions from across the IMLS FCoP Software Preservation and Emulation cohort (https://www.softwarepreservationnetwork.org/fcop/)... more information about the talk Cohort4Lib

 The J. Paul Getty Trust has been publishing images over the IIIF protocol in its J.P.
 Getty Museum Collection website, as well as for selected projects of the Getty Research Institute for some time.